antonioribeiro/firewall/readme.md

 - Access 'allow whitelisted' filtered routes.
 - If a route is filtered by the 'allow whitelisted' filter and the IP is not whitelisted, the request will be redirected to an alternative url or route name.

+#### Playground & Bootstrap App

+Click [here](http://pragmarx.com/firewall) to see it working and in case you need a help figuring out things, try [this repository](https://github.com/antonioribeiro/pragmarx.com).

 ### Routes

 This package provides two middleware groups to use in your routes: